aniketicloud/playwright-react-18-vite-ts/README.md

 ## Guide

 - Reports are generated if tests are run in the headless mode.
 These scripts are used to run the tests in headless mode `test-ct` and `test-e2e`.
 In this setup generated reports are not opened.
 Use `view-ct-reports` and `view-e2e-reports` scripts to open the reports.
+- pre-commit hook will run ESlint, TSlint, Prettier-write using Husky.
+As Prettier can modify the files, in pre-commit, `git add -A` will be run after these checks are done.
+It is written in `.husky->pre-commit` file